geozi/geozi/README.md

 ### Interests

+* Server-side and client-side programming,
-* Programming languages,
+* Software testing,
-* Automation testing.
+* API development.

 ### Tools/OS I have used